KennyPeanuts/CPOM_Flux/lab_notebook/metadata/CPOM_Flux_Eratio_metadata.md

 Description:

-The calculated absorbence ratio at 245:365nm for the DOM in the CPOM Flux experiment.
+The calculated DOM E2:E3 and E4:E6 ratios for the DOM in the CPOM Flux experiment.

-The data come from:

-> Helms, J. R. A. Stubbins, J. D. Ritchie, E. C. Minor, D. J. Kieber, K. Mopper.
-2008.
-Absorption spectral slopes and slope ratios as indicators of molecular weight, source, and photobleaching of chromophoric dissolved organic matter.
-Limnology and Oceanography 53:955-969.
+Samples of water from each BOD bottle were filtered through GFF and run on a Nanopore spec.

+The E2:E3 is the ratio of the DOM absorption at 275 nm and 365 nm and is a proxy for the molecular mass of the DOM.

+Reference:

+> De Haan H. and T. De Boer.
+1987.
+Applicability of light absorbance and fluorescence as measures of concentration and molecular size of dissolved organic carbon in humic Lake Tjeukemeer.
+Water Research 21: 731-734.

+The E4:E6 is the ratio of the DOM absorption at 350 nm and 665 nm and is a proxy of the humification of the DOM.

+> Sensei, N., T. M. Miano, M. R. Provenzano, and G. Brunetti.
+1989.
+Spectroscopic and composition of I.H.S.S. reference and standard fulvic and humic acids of various origin.
+Science of the Total Environment 81/82: 143-156.

 Calculation details and code in `CPOM_Flux_Exp_spec_calc.md` in the `analysis` folder.

 **These data should be used for all analyses**

-File Created: 18 June 2015
+File Created: 29 June 2015

 Modified: